Chapter 5. COM Servers

 24};

-With a local server, the ATL wizard generates a WinMain
+With a local server, the ATL wizard generates a WinMain that simply delegates to CAtlExeModuleT::WinMain.
+This code parses the command line

 to determine which action (register or unregister) to take and then

-delegates the work to CAtlModule
+delegates the work to CAtlModule.

 1bool CAtlExeModuleT< T >::ParseCommandLine(LPCTSTR lpCmdLine,